A Randomized Method for Simulating Lindblad Equations and Thermal State Preparation: Convergence Analysis for Lindbladian Simulation

-\end{assumption} Like the local truncation error condition (Assumption \ref{as-alg0}) in the previous section, Assumption \ref{as-alg1} also holds for general first-order algorithms for simulating open quantum systems.
-Although all existing analyses of the algorithmic error focus on the trace norm instead of the chi-square norm, the bound still holds since the local truncation error only depends on the order of Taylor expansion.
-As an example, we prove in Appendix \ref{app-B} that the condition in Assumption \ref{as-alg1} indeed holds for the Hamiltonian simulation-based algorithm proposed in \cite{cleve2019efficient, ding2023singleancilla}.
+The truncation error condition in Assumption \ref{as-alg1} applies to general first-order open quantum system simulations, analogous to the diamond-norm condition in Assumption \ref{as-alg0}.
+This is because the local truncation error primarily depends on the order of the Taylor expansion.
+As a concrete example, we verify in Appendix \ref{app-B} that the Hamiltonian simulation-based algorithm from \cite{cleve2016efficient,ding2023singleancilla} satisfies Assumption \ref{as-alg1}.